-Many of these results are proven only for special cases, have only numerical evidence for general graphs, and thus can undoubtedly be improved upon by proving them in greater generality.
-However, in the most important ways, the proposed definition is entirely consistent with the spirit of scale-free as it appears in the literature, as noted by its close relationship to previously defined notions of betweenness, assortativity, degree correlation, and so on.
-Since a high s(g)-value requires high-degree nodes to connect to other high-degree nodes, there is an explicit and obvious equivalence between graphs that are scale-free (i.e., have high s(g)-value) and that have a hub-like core of highly connected nodes.
-Thus, the statement "scale-free networks have hub-like cores"-while incorrect under the commonly-used original and vague definition (i.e., meaning scaling degree sequence)-is now true almost by definition and captures succinctly the confusion caused by some of the sensational claims that appeared in the scale-free literature.
+Many of these results are proven only for special cases and have only numerical evidence for general graphs, and thus can undoubtedly be improved upon by proving them in greater generality.
+However in most important ways the proposed definition is entirely consistent with the spirit of "scale-free" as it appears in the literature, as noted by its close relationship to previously defined notions of betweeness, assortativity, degree correlation, and so on.
+Since a high s(q)-value requires highdegree nodes to connect to other high-degree nodes, there is an explicit and obvious equivalence between graphs that are scale-free (i.e., have high s(q)-value) and have a "hub-like core" of highly connected nodes.
+Thus the statement "scalefree networks have hub-like cores"-while incorrect under the commonly-used original and vague definition (i.e., meaning scaling degree sequence)-is now true almost by definition and captures succinctly the confusion caused by some of the sensational claims that appeared in the scale-free literature.
 In particular, the consequences for network vulnerability in terms of the "Achilles' heel" and a zero epidemic threshold follow immediately.

 When normalized against a proper background set, our proposed s(g)-metric provides insight into the diversity of networks having the same degree sequence.
-On the one hand, graphs having $s(g) \approx s{\text{max}}$ are scale-free and self-similar in the sense that they appear to exhibit strong invariance properties across different scales, where appropriately defined coarse-graining operations (including link trimming) give rise to the different scales or levels of resolution.
-On the other hand, graphs having $s(g) \ll s{\text{max}}$ are scale-rich and self-dissimilar; that is, they display different structure at different levels of resolution.
+On the one hand, graphs having $s(g) \approx s{\max}$ are scale-free and self-similar in the sense that they appear to exhibit strong invariance properties across different scales, where appropriately defined coarse-graining operations (including link trimming) give rise to the different scales or levels of resolution.
+On the other hand, graphs having $s(g) << s{\max}$ are scale-rich and self-dissimilar; that is, they display different structure at different levels of resolution.
 While for scale-free graphs, degree-preserving random rewiring does not significantly alter their structural properties, even a modest amount of rewiring destroys the structure of scale-rich graphs.
 Thus, we suggest that a heuristic test as to whether or not a given graph is scale-free is to explore the impact of degree-preserving random rewiring.
-Recent work on the Internet [Li et al. 04] and metabolic networks [Tanaka 05] as well as on more general complex networks [Wolpert and Macready 00] demonstrates that many important large-scale complex systems are scale-rich and display significant self-dissimilarity, suggesting that their structure is far from scale-free and the opposite of self-similar.
+Recent work on the Internet [59] and metabolic networks [95] as well as on more more general complex networks [103] demonstrates that many important large-scale complex systems are scale-rich and display significant self-dissimilarity, suggesting that their structure is far from scale-free and the opposite of self-similar.

-6.4.
-SF Models and the Internet?
+6.4 SF Models and the Internet?

-For the router-level Internet, we have shown that no matter how scale-free is defined, the existing SF claims about the "robust, yet fragile" nature of these systems (particularly any claims of an "Achilles' heel" type of vulnerability) are wrong.
+For the Internet, we have shown that no matter how scalefree is defined, the existing SF claims about the "robust, yet fragile" nature of these systems (particularly any claims of an "Achilles' heel" type of vulnerability) are wrong no matter how scale-free is defined.
 By tracing through the reasoning behind these SF claims, we have identified the source of this error in the application of SF models to domains like engineering (or biology) where design, evolution, functionality, and constraints are all key ingredients that simply cannot be ignored.
-In particular, by assuming that scale-free is defined as scaling (or, more generally, highly variable) plus high s(g), and further using s(g) as a quantitative measure of how scale-free a graph is, the failure of SF models to correctly and usefully apply in an Internet-related context has been limited to errors due to ignoring domain-specific details, rather than to far more serious and general mathematical errors about the properties of SF graphs themselves.
+In particular, by assuming that scale-free is defined as scaling (or, more generally, highly variable) plus high s(q), and further using s(q) as a quantitative measure of how scale-free a graph is, the failure of SF models to correctly and usefully apply in an Internet-related context has been limited to errors due to ignoring domain-specific details, rather than to far more serious and general mathematical errors about the properties of SF graphs themselves.
 In fact, with our definition, there is the potential for a rich and interesting theory of SF graphs, looking for relevant and useful application domains.